doronsadeh/smellycat/README.md

 - Set up a cloud (or any remotely accessible) server
 - Install MQTT on the server, setting it up to be remotely accessible
 - Install a MySQL instance on the server, setting it up to be remotely accessible

-  > Make sure your cloud server listens to MQTT port (defaults to 1883), and the MySQL port (defaults to 3306), and no firewall rules block those ports
+  > Make sure your cloud server listens to MQTT port (defaults to 1883),
+  > and the MySQL port (defaults to 3306), and no firewall rules block those ports

-- Create a virtual env, and run
-  > pip install -r src/requirements.txt
 - git clone the project to the server, and open an SSH terminal to the server
+  > cd [git clone root]/app
   - Set up the config file as follows:
     - In the _smellycat.py_ main
       <pre>